A process calculus with finitary comprehended terms: Abstract

 \section{Abstract}

-Meadow enriched \ACP\ process algebras are essentially enrichments of models of the axiom system \ACP\ that concern processes in which data are involved, the mathematical structure of data being a meadow.
-For all associative operators from the signature of meadow enriched \ACP\ process algebras, we introduce variable-binding operators as generalizations.
+We introduce the notion of an \ACP\ process algebra and the notion of a meadow enriched \ACP\ process algebra.
+The former notion originates from the models of the axiom system \ACP.
+The latter notion is a simple generalization of the former notion to processes in which data are involved, the mathematical structure of data being a meadow.
+Moreover, for all associative operators from the signature of meadow enriched \ACP\ process algebras that are not of an auxiliary nature, we introduce variable-binding operators as generalizations.
 These variable-binding operators, which give rise to comprehended terms, have the property that they can always be eliminated.
 Thus, we obtain a process calculus whose terms can be interpreted in all meadow enriched \ACP\ process algebras.
-Use of the variable-binding operators that bind variables with a two-valued range can already have a major impact on the size of terms.
+Use of the variable-binding operators can have a major impact on the size of terms.

 \begin{classcode} D.1.3, F.1.2, F.4.1. \end{classcode}